 As of 2022, the Ochs-Sulzberger family holds ninety-five percent of The New York Times Company's Class B shares.

-In 2022, Vox wrote that The New York Times's subscribers skew "older, richer, whiter, and more liberal".
+In 2022, it was reported that The New York Times's subscribers skew "older, richer, whiter, and more liberal."

-The 2022 DealBook Summit featured Mike Pence and Benjamin Netanyahu, culminating in an interview with Sam Bankman-Fried.
+In 2022, the DealBook Summit featured former vice president Mike Pence, Israeli prime minister Benjamin Netanyahu, and an interview with Sam Bankman-Fried.

 The Times banned certain words, such as "bitch", "whore", and "sluts", from Wordle in 2022.

-In February 2023, nearly one thousand current and former New York Times writers and contributors addressed an open letter to standards editor Philip B. Corbett, criticizing the paper's coverage of transgender, non-binary, and gender-nonconforming people.
+In February 2023, nearly one thousand current and former Times writers and contributors wrote an open letter addressed to standards editor Philip B. Corbett, criticizing the paper's coverage of transgender, non-binary, and gender-nonconforming people.

 As of March 2023, The New York Times Company employs 5,800 individuals, including 1,700 journalists.